-My initial plan was to chat discontinuation and withdrawal today.
+My initial plan was to discuss discontinuation and withdrawal in this installment.
 But I decided it made more sense to drop in a piece on dependence first.
-Good idea?

 Let’s get after it…

 Benzodiazepine (benzo) dependence is deceptive and dangerous business.
-Research has found that some 40% of those qualifying for a diagnosis of benzo dependence have no clue they have a problem.
-On the other side of the coin, 11% found not be dependent believe they are.
+Research has found that some 40% of those who are dependent upon benzos have no clue they have a problem.
+On the other side of the coin, 11% of those who aren’t dependent believe they are.

 Benzo dependence can be physical, psychological, or both.
 A physical dependence is grounded in tolerance and the presentation of withdrawal symptoms upon a decrease in dosage or cessation.
 Physical dependence typically stems from long-term prescribed use.
 Abuse is rarely involved.